Norgate-AV/NAVFoundation.Amx/REFACTORING-GROUP-QUANTIFIERS.md

 ## 🎯 Current Task

-**Phase:** Phase 2 - COMPLETE ✅
+**Phase:** Phase 3 - COMPLETE ✅
-**Next Action:** Begin Phase 3 - Back-propagate bounded quantifier values to GROUP_START
+**Next Action:** Begin Phase 4 - Modify matcher to read quantifier info from GROUP_START

-**Phase 3 Overview:**
+**Phase 4 Overview:**
-- Modify `NAVRegexCompileBoundedQuantifier` function to detect GROUP_END
-- After parsing {n,m} values, find corresponding GROUP_START token
-- Back-propagate min/max values to GROUP_START token
+- Modify `NAVRegexMatchPattern` to read quantifier info from GROUP_START token
-- Ensure QUANTIFIER token is still created for matcher compatibility
+- When encountering GROUP_START, read `groupQuantifierType`, `groupQuantifierMin`, `groupQuantifierMax`
+- Store this info for use in failure handling (additive change only)
+- Add debug output showing quantifier info being read
+- DO NOT remove any existing logic yet (Phase 5 will handle that)

 **Blocked By:** None
-**Waiting For:** User approval to proceed to Phase 3
+**Waiting For:** User approval to proceed to Phase 4

 ---